F* VS Code Assistant

 You can hover on an identifer to see its type.

-If F* can resolve the symbol, the next time you hover on it, you should see its fully qualified name and type.
+If F* can resolve the symbol, you should see its fully qualified name and type.

-You can also jump to the definition, using the menu option or by pressing F12.
+You can also jump to the definition, using ctrl+click or by pressing F12.

 Proof state dumps for tactic execution